-Restitution is the paying of fines or payment of damages for violations that caused the physical loss, damage, or injury to property or person and may be imposed with any of the above sanctions where appropriate.
+Restitution is the paying of fines or payment of damages for violations that caused the physical loss, damage or injury to property or person(s) and may be imposed with any of the above sanctions where appropriate.

 Compensation may also be imposed for a particular act or violation of the code where said payment of a fine or the performance of a service is reasonable and appropriate.

-Failure to comply may result in cancellation of registration and a hold on readmittance until the obligation is met.
+Failure to comply will result in cancellation of the individual's registration and a HOLD on readmittance until the obligation is met.